 5. Assessment of AGH’s largest suppliers and due diligence process in relation to AGH’s supply chains

-AGH ensures that it works with suppliers that meet the AXA standards with respect to ethics and corporate responsibility through a clearly documented process for supplier selection and contracting.
+AGH ensures that it works with suppliers that meet the AXA standards with respect to ethics and sustainability through a clearly documented process for supplier selection and contracting.

-In addition, AGH has the ability to seek to prevent or mitigate adverse human rights impact of certain of their suppliers by the use of an independent third party to assess a number of corporate responsibility topics, including child and forced labour.
-This process assists AGH to detect the supply chain corporate responsibility risks in respect of those suppliers.
+In addition, AGH has the ability to seek to prevent or mitigate adverse human rights impact of certain of their suppliers by the use of an independent third party to assess a number of sustainability topics, including child and forced labour.
+This process assists AGH to detect the supply chain sustainability risks in respect of those suppliers.
 AXA UK plc’s procurement team can provide access to training and materials in support of the assessment process.

 AXA Global Healthcare (UK) Limited